 The joint and several tenancy agreement is best for couples and families (where both partners will sign the agreement), and groups of people sharing, who are friends and who expect to be living at the property for the same length of time.
 For example a group of students renting a house for an academic year.

 They are less satisfactory where people are moving out and moving in at different times.
 Here you should use one of the other solutions.

-Tenancy agreements for one tenant subletting to lodgers
+A Tenancy Agreement for one tenant subletting to lodgers

 Most landlords are dead set against allowing tenants to take in lodgers.
 They worry about losing control and finding the property sublet to unsuitable people.

 However, there are advantages to this method, particularly for the landlord who does not want the bother of managing lots of tenants.
 However, it is essential that you have an absolutely trustworthy tenant.